Gemini CLI

 sleep 30 && kill %1Gemini ignores the workspace path

 Confirm the path is absolute and exists.
-If the path is fine but Gemini still reports not_a_codebase, check that source files aren't all under node_modules/ / .git/ / build outputs — the classifier skips those.
+If the path is fine but CodeAtlas reports that it can't find source files, check that they aren't all under node_modules/, .git/, or a build output directory — those are skipped during indexing.